Phylum: Magnoliophyta - Class: Equisetopsida - Order: Lamiales - Family: Lamiaceae

-Bastard balm is now rather scarce in the UK but occurs in large numbers in France where this specimen was found.
+Bastard Balm is now rather scarce in the UK but occurs in large numbers in France, where this specimen was found.
 It grows there on roadside verges, particularly if they are wooded and somewhat shaded.
 This is a fragrant plant whose flowers are mainly white when it seen in the UK, where it is restricted to south-west of England and western Wales, but it is often a much deeper pink in France.
 This wildflower is a member of the Mint family (Lamiaceae).

-We have also seen this white form of plant in the Triglav National Park in Slovenia.
+We have also seen a white form of this plant in the Triglav National Park in Slovenia.

 The specimen shown here was photographed in the Lot Valley in France in May.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.

 Any donations over and above the essential running costs will help support the conservation work of Plantlife, the Rivers Trust and charitable botanic gardens - as do author royalties and publisher proceeds from books by Pat and Sue.